 11/4/14 8:21 AM Dear PO: After reading your email carefully, I have a couple of comments and a couple of suggestions:

 - Your record in high school and how you are doing in your other classes this semester is irrelevant to how you are doing in DWC.
 So are the grades that other students are getting in DWC, which are not your concern.
-You may have been a successful student in high school and may be doing well in other classes here at PC now but you are not yet a successful student in DWC.
+You may have been a successful student in high school by getting a Chemistry crash course or you might be doing well in other classes here at PC now but you are not yet a successful student in DWC.
 If I were you I would also be concerned about my DWC grade and be concerned about how to do better.
 I would not, however, assume that my grade is something that was arbitrarily given to me by my professor, as you seem to have assumed.
 Your midterm grade is simply Dr. X’s recording of what you have earned thus far in DWC this semester.

 - You may believe that eighteen or nineteen years of life experience and eight or nine weeks of college experience qualifies you to have an informed opinion about how a college course should be organized and taught, but you are mistaken.
 Dr. X is a fine and experienced DWC professor with a well-earned reputation for excellent teaching and a willingness to help students.
 Your rambling critique of various aspects of seminar and his teaching style is clearly aimed at finding every way possible to place responsibility for your poor performance in DWC this semester on someone other than yourself.